Knot Categorification from Mirror Symmetry, Part I: Coherent Sheaves: Categorification from

 A key aspect of the filtrations is that the derived equivalence ${\mathscr B}$ preserves them.
 As we cross the wall, objects at any given order $m$ in the filtration can get mixed up with those at lower order, with faster vanishing of the central charge, but not with those from above.
 For this reason, the filtration is the key tool for describing the equivalence relating ${{\mathscr D}}_{\cal X}$ and ${{\mathscr D}}_{{\cal X}'}$.

 The derived equivalence ${\mathscr B}$ not only preserves the filtrations, but in addition, it acts on the quotient subcategories

 by shifts in cohomological and equivariant degrees that depend only on the order $m$ in the filtration.
 We will be able to predict exactly what these degree shifts are.
-Derived equivalences with these properties are called a "perverse equivalences" by Chuang and Rouquier \cite{CR}.
+Derived equivalences with these properties are called a ``perverse equivalences" by Chuang and Rouquier \cite{CR}.

 Pick a path $B$ from ${\fC}$ to ${\fC}'$, around the singularity at $a_i = a_j$ clockwise, as in figure \ref{f_wall}, Along such a path B-branes whose central charge vanishes to any given order in the filtration, can get mixed up with lighter branes, whose central charge vanishes faster near the wall, but not the other way around.
-This follows from mirror symmetry \cite{A2}, where it is a direct consequence Picard-Lefshetz monodromy of vanishing cycles.
-Without mirror symmetry, the one can understand this by restricting to a subcategory of ${\mathscr D}_{\cal X}$ generated by holomorphic Lagrangians.
+This follows from theorem \ref{t:two} and the interpretation of solutions of KZ equation as generalized central charges of ${\mathscr D}_{\cal X}$.
+It also follows from mirror symmetry \cite{A2}, where it is a direct consequence Picard-Lefshetz monodromy of vanishing cycles.
+Without theorem \ref{t:two} or mirror symmetry, the one can understand this by restricting to a subcategory of ${\mathscr D}_{\cal X}$ generated by holomorphic Lagrangians.
 After a hyper-Kahler rotation, objects in this subcategory become ordinary Lagrangians on ${\cal X}$, and the statement again becomes a consequence of Picard-Lefshetz theory.

 Consider the quotient category, \beq _{m}({\mathscr A}) = {\mathscr A}_{k_m}/{\mathscr A}_{k_{m-1}}, \eeq obtained from $ {\mathscr A}_{k_m}$ by treating all objects that come from ${\mathscr A}_{k_{m-1}}$ as zero.
 The statement that ${\mathscr B}$ preserves the filtration means that it acts as an equivalence of the quotient categories